The 9 most strikingly patriotic photos from the Bicentennial

-Around forty years ago, that pride was even more apparent with the nation's Bicentennial in full swing.
+Around forty-five years ago, that pride was even more apparent with the nation's Bicentennial in full swing.
 There were countless products, events and specials that helped us celebrate America's 200th birthday with gusto.
 Even the Queen came for a visit!

 Here's a look back at what it was like during the summer of 1976.